nielssorensen/OpenEmu-wiki/Display-Mode.md

 Display mode cycles through different palettes and [Anaglyph 3D](http://en.wikipedia.org/wiki/Anaglyph_3D) options.

 ### Nintendo DS
-Sometimes, the Extra screen on the DS is unnecessary, so Display Mode lets you choose between showing both screens, just the top screen, or just the touch screen.
+Sometimes, having an extra screen on the DS is unnecessary and wasteful of screen real estate.
+Display Mode lets you choose between showing both screens, just the top screen, or just the touch screen.